PasifikTelekom/Pasifik-Panel-API-Python/README.md

-# Pasifik Telekom API Python
+# Pasifik Panel API Python

 This library package provides a variety systems, the simplest way to integrate Pasifik services with your system.